-- Basic Immune Nutrients – Make sure you are getting adequate immune supporting vitamins.
+- Immune Boosting Nutrients – Make sure you are getting adequate immune supporting vitamins.
 I recommend Vitamin D3, Vitamin C, Zinc, Omega-3 Fish Oil and high potency probiotics as some of the basics

 - Hydration & Sleep – Often overlooked but essential!
 Drink plenty of fluids and avoid sticky and sweet soda or fruit juice.
 Get 7-8 hours of sleep per night.
 It is no coincidence that we often get a cold or the flu after activities like the holidays or travel, when we return to high stress and fail to get adequate sleep.